YaleDHLab/dhlab-site/_news/2020-02-10-yale-si-intern.md

 ### Job Details
-Time period: Although originally scheduled for Summer 2020, we anticipate this internship will begin in the Fall and/or Winter
+Time period: Although originally scheduled for summer 2020, we anticipate this internship will occur in the fall and/or winter

 Estimated time commitment: 10 hours per week